Anemia During Cancer

 What is anemia?

 RBCs are made in the bone marrow.
-Normal blood has about 35% to 50% RBCs.
+Normally, blood is made up of about 35% to 50% RBCs.
 Anemic blood has less than 35% RBCs.
 RBCs carry oxygen around the body.
 If you have low levels of RBCs, not enough oxygen is delivered to your body.
 This may cause symptoms of dizziness, weakness, or tiredness.
 You may have trouble doing daily tasks.
 You may often feel cold.
 And you may be short of breath and have a rapid heartbeat.
-But some people with anemia have no symptoms.
+But some people with anemia have no symptoms, especially if the anemia has developed over a long time.

 Why anemia can occur with cancer